 Surgery is the treatment of choice for lesions of the breast, ranging from lumpectomy to radical mastectomy.
 As mentioned earlier, malignancy of the breast metastasizes through lymphatics.
 Hence, the knowledge of lymphatic drainage of the mammary gland is essential for surgeons.
 Accordingly, all the lymph nodes draining the breasts can be identified and removed during surgical removal of malignant tumors from the breast through radical mastectomy surgeries.

-Some of the risk factors are; age above 40 years, nulliparous, delayed first pregnancy, use of oral contraceptives, obesity, high-fat diet, family history, genetic factors, alcohol consumption, cigarette smoking, and ionizing radiations.
-It is observed to be more common in the Western world and Afro-American females compared to Asians and Africans.
+Some of the risk factors are; age above 40 years, nulliparous, delayed first pregnancy, oral contraceptives, obesity, high-fat diet, family history, genetic factors, alcohol consumption, cigarette smoking, and ionizing radiation.
+It is observed to be more common in the Western world and Afro-American females than Asians and Africans.
 Neoplastic lesions divide into two types, noninvasive like ductal carcinoma in situ (DCIS), also known as the Paget disease of the nipple, and lobular carcinoma in situ (LCIS).
 The invasive (infiltrative) carcinomas are invasive ductal carcinoma, invasive lobular carcinoma, medullary carcinoma, colloid carcinoma, tubular carcinoma, etc. Invasive ductal carcinoma is quite common, accounting for 70%.
-Prognosis in females with carcinoma of the breast depends on the size of the tumor, the involvement of the lymph nodes, tumor grading, metastasis, and structural features.
+Prognosis in females with carcinoma of the breast depends on the tumor's size, the involvement of the lymph nodes, tumor grading, metastasis, and structural features.

 In diagnosing and analyzing breast carcinoma, the clinician needs to remember that it is confined to females alone but can also manifest in males.